 For example, a traditional way is to simply reduce total food intake, that is reduce the quantity of food such that less calories are being eaten.
 Certainly this works because, by definition, eating less means you’re taking in less calories than when you were eating more.

-Another is to change the quality of food but this tends to introduce a subtle confound that most people seem to forget (and that I discuss in detail in Is a Calorie a Calorie): some foods are relatively harder to overeat than others.
+Another is to change the quality of food but this tends to introduce a subtle confound that most people seem to forget which is that some foods are relatively harder to overeat than others.
 Put differently, some food are easier to overeat than others.

 If changing the quality of food eaten causes people to eat less, and that causes weight/fat to be lost, it’s easy to confuse the quality of the food with the total caloric expenditure.
 But it’s not the quality of the food per se that is causing the weight/fat loss or gain; it’s the change in total caloric intake due to the change in food quality.

 I would mention that changing the macronutrient content of the diet can have a small impact in this regards.
 For the most part, switching out carbs and fat doesn’t do much despite what many claim.
 The difference in the thermic effect of food for carbs vs. fat is about 3% so for every 100 calories you switch out one for the other, you might see a 3 calorie difference in energy expenditure.

 I’d note that carbs have a the advantage here with a thermic effect of 6% compared to 3% for fat.
 But the effect tends to be so small as to be irrelevant unless you are looking at whole scale changes to diet.
 Again, if you replace 100 calories of fat with carbs, you burn 3 more calories per day.
 If you replace 1000 calories of fat with carbs, you burn 30 calories more per day; you’ll lose an extra pound of fat every 116 days.
 Whoop de doo.